facebookarchive/origami/_documentation/concepts/PulseSignal.md

 <div class="frame">On</div>
 </div>

-A frame in computing is similar to a movie: multiple frames are strung together to show animations.
-Typically Quartz Composer will run at 30-60 frames per second (FPS), which means the signal change happens anywhere from 1/30 to 1/60 of a second, feeling instantaneous.

-## Pulses are On &#10003; signals in a single frame
+## Pulses

-While signals persist over time, Pulses are On &#10003; for a single frame.
+While state persists over time, pulses are On &#10003; only for a single frame.
+The value of the cable sending the pulse is otherwise off.

-If we look at a pulse over time, it looks like this:
+A pulse over time looks like this:

 <div class="pulse-graph">
 <div class="pulse-graph-line" style="bottom: 10%; left: 40px; width: 130px;"></div>